jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (2) In the case of a triennial general election, every person who, on the day before polling day for the election, is a ratepayer elector of a district—is, at that general election, an elector of that Māori ward.
-  (a) whose entitlement as an elector arises in respect of property in a Māori ward; and (b) who is registered as an elector of a Māori electoral district,— (3) In the case of an election to fill an extraordinary vacancy or an election called under section 255(1)(b) or Schedule 15 of the Local Government Act 2002, every residential elector of a district who, on the day before polling day for the election,—is, at that election, an elector of that Māori ward.
+  (a) whose entitlement as an elector arises in respect of property in a Māori ward; and (b) who is registered as an elector of a Māori electoral district,— (3) In the case of an election to fill an extraordinary vacancy or an election called under section 258I or 258M of the Local Government Act 2002, every residential elector of a district who, on the day before polling day for the election,—is, at that election, an elector of that Māori ward.
-  (a) is registered as a parliamentary elector at an address within a Māori ward; and (b) is registered as an elector of a Māori electoral district,— (4) In the case of an election to fill an extraordinary vacancy or an election called under section 255(1)(b) or Schedule 15 of the Local Government Act 2002, every person who, on the day before polling day for the election, is a ratepayer elector of a district—is, at the election, an elector of that Māori ward.
+  (a) is registered as a parliamentary elector at an address within a Māori ward; and (b) is registered as an elector of a Māori electoral district,— (4) In the case of an election to fill an extraordinary vacancy or an election called under section 258I or 258M of the Local Government Act 2002, every person who, on the day before polling day for the election, is a ratepayer elector of a district—is, at the election, an elector of that Māori ward.
   (a) whose entitlement as an elector arises in respect of property in a Māori ward; and (b) who is registered as a elector of a Māori electoral district,—